 A PI may resubmit an application that was not funded.
 An application is considered a resubmission after it has completed PCORI’s merit review process (i.e., the PI has received a summary statement).
 A previous submission in the form of an LOI only (without a full application) is not considered a resubmission.
-If an application was deemed nonresponsive and did not progress through the full review process, the PI is required to submit a new LOI.
-If invited to submit an application, PI are required to include a one-page resubmission letter.
+If an application was deemed nonresponsive and did not progress through the full review process, the PI is required to submit a new LOI; this is not considered a resubmission.
+If invited to resubmit an application, the PI is required to include a resubmission letter (page limits vary by PFA).

 The resubmission letter provides an opportunity for applicants to provide an overview of how the application has been strengthened in its responsiveness to the current PFA.
 Simply responding to previous reviewers’ concerns is not sufficient; the application must be patient-centered, methodologically rigorous, and programmatically responsive.
 Merit reviewers will evaluate whether the application meets PFA requirements, addresses merit review criteria, and describes how it has improved overall.